yuchiaol/book_test2/docs/index.md

 # Scientific Python QuickStart wow!!!
+ODE is cool!!!

 This is a short sequence of lectures on Python programming for scientific work, written by [Thomas J.  Sargent](http://www.tomsargent.com/) and [John